espsrc/SKA-Open-Science-School/Packages_Manager_and_Containers/working_with_software_containerisation.md

 singularity pull docker://godlovedc/lolcow
 ```

-This command will simply download an image that already exists in Docker (`docker://godlovedc/lolcow` from DockerHub: lol docker), and store it as a local file with SIF format.
+This command will simply download an image that already exists in Docker (`docker://godlovedc/lolcow` from DockerHub: lol docker), and store it as a local file with `SIF format`.

 Then, we execute the image as an executable, simply typing: